umich-vci/gopas/docs/SafesApi.md

 )

 func main() {
-    safeUrlId := "safeUrlId_example" // string | The unique ID of the safe to return all its members limit := int64(789) // int64 |  (optional)
+    safeUrlId := "safeUrlId_example" // string | The name of the safe to return all its members limit := int64(789) // int64 |  (optional)
     offset := int64(789) // int64 |  (optional)
     useCache := true // bool |  (optional)